security-summer-school/hardware-sec/hardware-computing/README.md

 This task is very easy: generate some random numbers using the `rdrand` and `rdseed` instructions, in assembly.
 Use the `$ make run` command to run your program.
 It emulates the rdrand and rdseed commands, in case they are not supported on your system.

+You can find the task resources [here](https://github.com/security-summer-school/hardware-sec/tree/hardware-computing/hardware-computing/activities/rdrand-and-rdseed-in-assembly).

 ### GCC Compiler Intrinsics